Business Administration

 Business Graduate Programs Coordinator: Dr. Celestino Valentin, cvalentin@jsu.edu

 The College of Business and Industry offers courses leading to the Master of Business Administration (MBA).
-The CBI also offers the MBA with a concentration in Accounting.
+The CBI also offers the MBA with concentrations in Accounting, Healthcare Administration, Human Resource Management, Organizational Leadership, and Sport Management.

 The college is accredited by AACSB International - Association to Advance Collegiate Schools of Business.